Medi-Cal Eligibility for Former Foster Youth (FFY),

 • Self-Stamped Envelope to be returned to VMC for processing.

-When VMC establishes a case the former FC youth must remain active in the FFY MC until 26.
+When Valley Medical Center (VMC) establishes an MC case, the former FC youth must remain active in the FFY MC until 26.
 The DO case must remain in DO during the eligibility period unless the former foster youth loses custody of the child and the child is no longer in their care.
-The FFY MC must restored at the FC bureau.
+The FFY MC must be restored at the FC bureau.

-Note: It must be noted that if the youth loses custody of their child or the child is no longer in their care and control and the youth is under 26 years their FFY MC case must be restored at the Foster Care Bureau.
+Note: If the FFY loses custody of their child or the child is no longer in their care and control and the FFY is under 26, their FFY MC case must be restored at the Foster Care Bureau.

 Eligibility of the FFY’s child must be established based on existing Medi-Cal rules.